 The amazing Will of Amanda’s Action Club blew me away!
 He is so nice and just wonderful with the children.
 They loved him.
 It was nice having a man do a party too for a change.
 I tried booking him for my daughter’s third birthday, but never managed to as he is quite popular.
 I once met Amanda herself at a fair I was part of organising and raved to her about him.
 He made such an impression!

 The party put on by 3 House Club was lovely.
 Similar to Creative Movements in that it was calm, but still with lots of energy.
 More additional information, see above under ‘venues’.

-I recently took my daughter to the most lovely birthday party at Art 4 Fun in West Hampstead.
+My daughter has been to most lovely birthday parties at Art 4 Fun in West Hampstead.
 It was a gorgeous party; quiet, concentrated and very creative (even for us adults who stayed and created our own pottery).
 I would highly recommend that for a birthday party, and I think it is perfect from ages five and up.
 You can also go there for fun if you are looking for something different to do on a weekend or on a rainy afternoon.

 Food & Cakes